 I grew up helping my dad make something work, even if it was for only a few minutes.
 There we were; standing just outside a leaning barn, Dad holding a can of starter fluid.

 He would stare at the engine, I would be behind the wheel watching for hand signals, both of us wondering if this cough was a start or its finish, as it sputtered, spewed black smoke, and heaved temporarily off its rotten motor mounts.
 Then as we held our breath, whether it was a little English Austin, a rain soaked Jeep, or a dream and scheme Dodge truck, a few coughs more and we'd have our start.
 Father and daughter eyes, frozen, listening to each cylinder fire (or not) would meet through the dusty, cracked windshield.
-We owned the victory together... and if it stayed running, life was good.
+We owned the victory together... and if the sputtering leveled out, life was good.

 Even if it was for just a few minutes.